poudelsubhan/mealPlanner/README.md

 food.txt is the "dictionary" file that the program reads.
 All of the items are from Micheal Matthews "The Shredded Chef."
 The format for the file is: food name, food type, page in book, calories, protein, carbs, fat, time to prepare.

 output.txt is an example of what the program outputs.
 The program, however, displays the items on the terminal instead of writing them to a file.
 You will have to direct the output to a file yourself.
-1000 was the caloric value used for this example.
+1000 was the caloric value used for this example instead of a realistic daily value such as 2000 because the resulting file would have been 90.1 MB.
+Each subset ends in the given caloric sum as a check.